 matthew carlson

-Carlson is a born storyteller in person, and in his songs.
-His solo acoustic shows are comprised of emotional, funny, and moving stories about the songs and his own life that support his songs and the hidden lives and places behind them.
-To see Matty play solo is to see, feel and hear these songs in a new, and perhaps more profound way.
+Carlson is a born storyteller.
+His solo acoustic shows are filled with emotional, funny, and moving stories about the hidden lives and places behind his songs.
+To see Matty C play solo is to see, feel, and hear his songs in a new, and perhaps more profound way.

 upcoming shows